engageLively/galyleo-user-docs/source/galyleo_interchange.rst

 The Clip enum is one of visible, scroll, or auto.
 Visible is overflow the bounds, hidden is do not show the overflow, scroll is show scrollbars

-A border structure is a dictionary with four entries: "top", "bottom", "right", "left".
-These specify the properties of the border along each side of the object.
-Each field is a structure of the form:
+A border structure is a dictionary with a number of fields.
+Each field is a structure of the form `{"top": <top>, "bottom": <bottom>, "right": <right>, "left":<left>}`, where <top>, <bottom>, <right>, and <left>
+specify the values for each side of the structure.
+For example:

+``{ "width": {"top": 2, "bottom": 2, "right": 4, "left": 4}}`` specifies that the width, in pixels, of the top and bottom borders are 2 and the width of the side borders are 4.

+The fields are here.
+The structure refers to the structure of each of the top, bottom, right, and left components.

 +--------+--------------+-----------------------------+-----------+--------------------------+